 Nevertheless, their gazes connect us, the news audience in the West, on a very human level with the street in Syria.
 They bring the war very close.
 These gazes remind us to look.
 They urge us not to forget the war in Syria and to intervene whenever possible.

-Starting 15 March 2021, this poster series will bring these gazes from ten years of war to the streets of the Netherlands, on the day they were published in the newspaper.
+Starting 15 March 2021, this poster series brought the gazes from ten years of war to the streets of Amsterdam, on the day they were published in the newspaper.
 To conclude the project on 15 March 2022, I hung the whole series of 48 posters on ten wildplakzuilen (free advertising columns) across the city.